Monica Roberts: Career and activism

 Roberts was working in Houston as an airline gate agent in 1993–94 when she began her gender transition.
 She was a founding member of the National Transgender Advocacy Coalition, and served as its Lobby Chair from 1999 to 2002.
 In Louisville, Kentucky, Roberts served on the board of the Fairness Campaign and its political action committee C-FAIR.
 In 2005 and 2006, she organized the Transsistahs-Transbrothas Conference that took place in that city.

 She began writing TransGriot in 2004 as a newspaper column for The Letter, a Louisville-based LGBT newspaper; the term "griot" refers to a storyteller from West Africa.
 Roberts founded the TransGriot blog in 2006.
 Roberts was motivated by a lack of trans blogs focused on black people and other people of color.
 One of the missions of her blog is to "chronicle the history of Black transpeople".
 The blog allowed her to address community issues in a more timely manner and allowed greater control than the column after it was taken away due to a conflict with an advertiser over her writing.
 Through TransGriot, Roberts also identified transgender homicide victims in order to tribute the victims, many of whom are often misgendered in police reporting and media coverage.
 Roberts' coverage of transgender homicides is credited for bringing national attention to the issue.

-As a black trans woman, Roberts has explored the intersections of cissexism and racism in her writing.
+As a black trans woman, Roberts explored the intersections of cissexism and racism in her writing.
 In a 2009 column, she stated that people who have a problem with the word cisgender "are wailing in unacknowledged cisgender privilege", and compared this criticism to white people that "call me 'racist' anytime I criticize the underlying structural assumptions that buttress whiteness".